 The judiciary faces major resources and capacity challenges; poor regulatory framework, weak management and coordination of judicial institutions and ineffective human and administrative resources.
 Although the constitution provides for judicial independence, it rarely restrains the government in political cases.
 High level government officials are rarely prosecuted for corrupt cases.
 In lower courts, bribery is commonly used to speed up judicial processes.

 Natural resources are also mismanaged.
 For example, of the total revenues collected from timber, just a very small percentage (almost nothing at all) reaches the poor villages (who are lossing all their farmlands and forestry) and local authorities.
 Most of it is pocketed by those greedy and corrupt politicians.
 It has been revealed that most of the companies involved in timber importing and exporting have close ties with high level politicians.

 Although there are a lot of anti-corruption efforts in Tanzania today, it seems that the government is fighting a losing battle since the people expected to fight the vice are the same ones engaged in corrupt practices.

 By Oscar Otindo

-The writer is a Kenyan volunteer and activist based in Nairobi, Kenya.
+The writer is an AfricaW Group member and activist based in Nairobi, Kenya.